e-picas/markdown-extended/README.md

 As the sources are hosted on a [GIT](http://git-scm.com/) repository on [GitHub](http://github.com/piwi/markdown-extended), you can modify it, to ameliorate a feature or correct an error.
-Please read the `CONTRIBUTING.md` file of the package for more information.
+Please read the [`CONTRIBUTING.md` file of the package](https://github.com/piwi/markdown-extended/blob/master/CONTRIBUTING.md) for more info.

 Licenses